angular/angular-cli/README.md

 `npm link` is very similar to `npm install -g` except that instead of downloading the package from the repo, the just cloned `angular-cli/` folder becomes the global package.
+Additionally, this repository publishes several packages and we use special logic to load all of them on development setups.

 Any changes to the files in the `angular-cli/` folder will immediately affect the global `@angular/cli` package, allowing you to quickly test any changes you make to the cli project.